vercel/next.js/docs/testing.md

 Run `npm run build` and `npm run start`, then run `npm run cypress` in another terminal window to start Cypress.

-> **Note:** Alternatively, you can install the `start-server-and-test` package and add it to the `package.json` scripts field: `"test": "start-server-and-test start http://localhost:3000 cypress"` to start the Next.js production server in conjuction with Cypress.
+> **Note:** Alternatively, you can install the `start-server-and-test` package and add it to the `package.json` scripts field: `"test": "start-server-and-test start http://localhost:3000 cypress"` to start the Next.js production server in conjunction with Cypress.
 Remember to rebuild your application after new changes.

 ### Getting ready for Continuous Integration (CI)